Seaweed papers

 I am inspired by the beauty found in aquatic plant and macroalgae species, some living in the waters for a long time, and some originating from other waters and oceans across the earth—having traveled via various natural and human transportation methods.

-The hand lettering in gilded metal leaf indicates a mix of the colloquial, Google Maps, and researched Indigenous names of the collection sites to express the complexities and diverse histories in our landscapes.
-Many Algonquian place names are prominent in New England, and the First Peoples of Rhode Island have persevered through centuries of colonization.
-Place names reflect this history, and situations where the name changed to Euro-centric names or have kept Indigenous names or their variations, derivations, and summarizations.
-Prior to colonization, all Rhode Island waters and lands were territories of Narragansett, Wampanoag, Nehântick, Nipmuc, and Pequot First Peoples.
-Following their examples, wisdom, and resilience, I encourage ecological citizenship in relationship to your local waters, lands, and living things.
+Rhode Island Herbarium reflects upon this relationship between humans and nature at specific sites.
+The hand lettering in gilded metal leaf indicates a mix of the colloquial and researched Indigenous names of the collection sites to express the complexities and diverse histories in our landscapes.
+Many Algonquian place names are found throughout Rhode Island, where the First Peoples have persevered through centuries of colonization.
+Place names reflect this history.
+Oftentimes, the Indigenous name has changed to Europeon names, or have kept some of their variations.
+In this way, Rhode Island Herbarium becomes an emanation of each site’s spirit, sorrows, joys, histories, ecologies, and meanings.

 Weathering